 Thanks to the kind generosity of H.R.
-Kaufmann, president of Xidy, the original ROM images for Star Fire have been made available for free, non-commercial use.
+Kauffman, founder of Exidy and later president of the holding company Xidy, Inc., the original ROM images for Star Fire have been made available for free, non-commercial use.

 Before downloading, you must acknowledge that you understand these images are to be used only for non-commercial purposes.
 Do this by checking the box below the download button.